RobTillaart/map2colour/README.md

 **begin()** returns true if the array of values is in non-decreasing order, false otherwise.
 If returned false the code might behave in unexpected ways.

+Please note that the colourMap can have duplicate entries even side by side.

 ## Interface